-Properties of Matter: Elasticity: definition of stress and strain, different types of modulus of elasticity, stress - strain diagram, Hooke's law with its applications, Pressure: definition, its units, atmospheric pressure, gauge pressure, absolute pressure, U-tube, manometers and barometer gauges and their applications, Surface tension: concept, its units, angle of contact, measurement of surface tension by capillary tube method, applications of surface tension, effect of temperature and impurity on surface tension, Fluid motion, stream line and turbulent flow, Equation of Continuity, Bernauli's Theorem and their applications.
+Properties of Matter: Elasticity: definition of stress and strain, stress - strain diagram, Hooke's law with its applications, Pressure: definition, its units, atmospheric pressure, gauge pressure, absolute pressure, U-tube, manometers and barometer gauges and their applications, Surface tension: concept, its units, angle of contact, measurement of surface tension by capillary tube method, applications of surface tension, effect of temperature and impurity on surface tension, Fluid motion, Equation of Continuity, Bernoulli's Theorem and their applications.
 Viscosity and coefficient of viscosity: Buoyant force, buoyancy, Stoke's Law and derivation of terminal velocity, effect of temperature on viscosity and its application in hydraulic systems.

-Thermometry: Difference between heat and temperature on the basis of K.E. of molecules, Principles of measurement of temperature and different scales of temperature and their Relationship, Resistance thermometers and Pyrometers with their field applications such as Thermocouple, Bi-metallic thermometer, Expansion of solids, liquids and gases, coefficient of linear, surface and cubical expansions and relation amongst them, Modes of transfer of heat

-(Conduction, convection and radiation with examples), Co-efficient of thermal conductivity, determination of thermal conductivity of good conductor (Searle's method) and bad conductor (Lee's disc method), Application of various systems of thermometry in refrigeration and air-conditioning etc.
+Thermometry: Difference between heat and temperature, Principles of measurement of temperature and different scales of temperature and their Relationship, Resistance thermometers and Pyrometers with their field applications, Expansion of solids, liquids and gases and the respective, coefficients along with relation amongst them, various modes of transfer of heat with examples, Co-efficient of thermal conductivity, determination of thermal conductivity of good conductor (Searle's method) and bad conductor (Lee's disc method)